Understanding the Difference Between Delivery and Supply Charges Is the First Step Toward Lowering Your Electric Bill

 |---|---|---|

-Note: These figures are estimates for educational purposes.
-Your actual bill will vary based on current tariff rates and taxes.
+Note: These figures are strictly estimates for educational purposes.
+Your actual bill will vary based on current tariff rates and local taxes.

 While PECO delivery charges are a mandatory part of maintaining a reliable grid, they don’t have to dictate your entire financial picture.
-You have more power than you think.
-By becoming an active participant in the PA Customer Choice program and adopting smarter energy habits at home, you can keep your total costs manageable.
-The grid delivers the power, but you decide how to use it, and who you buy it from.
-Stay proactive, check your rates regularly, and enjoy the peace of mind that comes with being a smarter energy consumer.
+You have far more power over your monthly expenses than you might think.
+By becoming an active participant in the energy choice program, utilizing the PA Power Switch website, and adopting smarter energy habits at home — like swapping to LED bulbs or using smart power strips to kill vampire power.
+For more detailed tips, check out our guide on how to save on your electric bill to keep your total utility costs perfectly manageable.
+The grid delivers the power, but you decide how to use it and who you buy it from.
+Stay proactive, check your rates regularly, and enjoy the peace of mind that comes with being a much smarter energy consumer.

 Why is my PECO delivery charge higher than my supply charge?